Chapter 7: The Unleashed Intelligence (Autonomous Mode) cover

 Letting Go

 The more tightly you try to control the process, the less effective it becomes.
-The developers who achieve the best results from autonomous AI are those who learn to let go most completely, while maintaining the clearest sense of what “good” looks like.
+In my own work, the best results from autonomous AI have come when I let go most completely while keeping the clearest sense of what “good” looks like.

 Not abandoning responsibility.
 Operating at a higher level of abstraction.
 Instead of managing implementation details, you curate outcomes.
 Instead of directing specific actions, you establish conditions for intelligent exploration.